 Jerez is a historic town with an old Arab fortress.
 The town gives its name to Sherry, due to the British problem with their Spanish pronunciation.
 We will not do much more than to sleep, bathe and go on our daytrip to Africa tomorrow.

 Going from Ronda to Gibraltar left us a few alternatives.
-We could have taken the A-397 back towards Marbella on the coast, the same way we arrived in Ronda, and continue along the coast on the E-15.
-Instead we preferred to see more of the mountains which meant taking the A-369 to Gaucin turning onto the A-405 down to La Roque and further on to the seaside town of La Linea de la Concepción.
+We could take the A-397 back towards Marbella on the coast, the same way we arrived in Ronda, and continue along the coast on the E-15.
+Instead we preferred to see more of the mountains.
+That meant taking the A-369 to Gaucin turning onto the A-405 down to La Roque and further on to the seaside town of La Linea de la Concepción.

 This choice gave us the opportunity to see a string of Andalusian white villages perching on mountaintops or on steep hillsides.
 The road was quite good winding its way over this hilly landscape with very good views in all directions.
 We did not stop in any of the villages but merely took in the atmosphere as we went by.